ibm-cloud-docs/containers/cs_health_monitor.md

 ## Forwarding cluster and app metrics to {{site.data.keyword.mon_full_notm}}
 {: #monitoring}

+The following steps are deprecated.
+For the latest steps, see [Setting up the Monitoring agent](/docs/monitoring?topic=monitoring-agent_Kube).
+{: deprecated}

 Use the {{site.data.keyword.containerlong_notm}} observability plug-in to create a monitoring configuration for {{site.data.keyword.mon_full_notm}} in your cluster, and use this monitoring configuration to automatically collect and forward metrics to {{site.data.keyword.mon_full_notm}}.
 {: shortdesc}